ajilk/Stopwatch/README.md

  - Ability to remove last solve time <br/>

 ### Observations
-This was a fun project to work on since it involved timing and visual effects involved.
+This was a fun project to work on since it involved timing and visual effects.
 However, I personally did not like the way the project was constructed.
 Since, I was getting new ideas as I was programming it, I tried implementing those new feature without putting too much though to it.
 This lead to unclear code which could have been avoided if more thought was